Frequently Asked Questions | Maker Festival

 Q Is there still time to volunteer?

 A YES PLEASE!
 Did you know that Maker Festival is 100% volunteer organized?
 Yup.
-Find out more about volunteer roles this weekend and sign up here.
+Find out more about volunteer roles and sign up here.